Weaponized migration: Operation Peter Pan & Rafter crisis

 Cuban exiles fled from or left the island of Cuba after the Cuban Revolution of 1959.
 Between November 1960 and October 1962, over 14,000 children were sent to the U.S. by their parents with Operation Peter Pan in response to the CIA and Cuban dissidents spreading rumors of a project by the castrist government to remove the parents' custody of their children to indoctrinate them.
 Authors John Scanlan and Gilburt Loescher note how the United States acceptance of Cuban emigrants after the 1959 Cuban Revolution was done in hopes they could help the United States forcibly remove the Fidel Castro government from Cuba.
 The acceptance of Cuban emigrants during the Freedom Flights was done in hopes of weakening the Cuban economy by draining it of workers.
 The United States also was generally able to paint a negative picture of Cuba by participating in the mass emigration of many who disliked Cuba and wished to flee the island.
 The Department of State painted Cuban emigrants in the 1960s as freedom-seeking refugees.
 The United States had lost its total aggressive foreign policy towards Cuba and instead viewed the island as a nuisance rather than a security threat after the Mariel boatlift.
 The Mariel boatlift was soon canceled after it was initiated and received little public American support.
 The 1994 Cuban rafter crisis was the emigration of more than 35,000 Cubans to the United States via makeshift rafts.
 In response to the crisis Bill Clinton would enact the Wet feet, dry feet policy where only Cuban rafters that make it to U.S. soil will be allowed to remain.
 The U.S. will also only approve 20,000 immigration visas a year for Cubans.

-Fidel Castro benefited from the exile because he was able to remove disloyalty by directly removing disloyal citizens from Cuba, which is #Migration Exportive.
-Fidel Castro after sending more than 100,000 Cuban migrants (including criminals and the mentally disabled) to Florida, coerced the United States into foreign policy concessions.
+Fidel Castro benefited from the exile because he was able to remove disloyalty by directly removing disloyal citizens from Cuba, which is migration exportive.
+After sending more than 100,000 Cuban migrants to Florida, Fidel Castro coerced the United States into foreign policy concessions.